 Analysts also review and approve requests for HDAP funds, conduct periodic site visits during construction, process the paperwork to close out HDAP requests and complete the requests for the 8609 forms.

 All HDAP recipients must complete a Final Performance Report.
 The deadline for this report is noted in the Funding Agreement.
 However, housing credit projects which are completed in advance of the deadline must submit the Final Performance Report with their 8609 request.
 Recipients should contact OHFA to obtain the form.

 Projects which have been funded with HOME dollars through HDAP may also be required to submit a Notice of Contract Award (NOCA) and a Semi-Annual Labor Standards Enforcement Report.

-- Notice of Contract Award (NOCA) (29 KB Excel File)
+- Notice of Contract Award (NOCA) (27 KB Word File)